Students

 Navigating the school admissions process

 Students meet with me on a regular basis, either online or in person, for one-to-one sessions.
-During these meetings, I help them develop essential skills, including organization, time management, study strategies, and self-advocacy.
-I also serve as a mentor and advocate, guiding students to take ownership of their learning, make thoughtful decisions, and build confidence in their abilities.
+During these meetings, I serve as a mentor and advocate, guiding students to take ownership of their learning and have confidence in their abilities.

 Through consistent support and accountability, students learn to set realistic goals, track their progress, and reflect on their successes and setbacks.
-I provide strategies to overcome challenges, turn mistakes into learning opportunities, and develop problem-solving skills and resilience.
+I provide strategies to face challenges and develop problem-solving skills and resilience.

-Ultimately, my approach empowers students not just to succeed academically, but to grow personally, building the confidence, habits, and mindset they need to thrive in school and in life.
+Ultimately, my approach helps student learn how to empower themselves to not just succeed academically, but to grow personally, building the confidence, habits, and mindset they need to thrive in school and in life.

-It’s not what success means to anyone else.
+It’s not about what success means to anyone else.